Enoch-015/Hhackathon-app/README.md

 cp .env.example .env
 uv run uvicorn api.main:app --reload --host 0.0.0.0 --port 8000
 ```
 The LiveKit token endpoint will be available at `POST /api/livekit/token`.
+When `AUTO_START_VISION_WORKER=1` (default in `.env`), the YOLO-based navigation worker launches automatically alongside FastAPI so obstacle decisions begin streaming as soon as the server boots.
+Set `AUTO_START_VISION_WORKER=0` if you prefer to run the worker manually.

 #### Navigation & decision endpoints
 - `POST /api/navigation/destination` — store a destination (latitude/longitude) for the active LiveKit room.